evanx/redex/README.md

 The "module" enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.

+## Messages

+The structure of different message types can be defined i.e. which properties are mandatory/optional, and their types e.g. string/int/boolean, for assertions during testing, and automated error handling.

+Transformative processors can be used to coerce messages into the expected format.

 ## Examples